benedictleekw/solidity-projects/ico/README.md

 # ICO Project

 ## About
-A fundrasing ERC20 token with multiple phases.
+A fundraising ERC-20 token with multiple phases.
-(1) Seed phase   : whitelist-only phase with limited indiviual and total contribution.
+(1) Seed phase   : whitelist-only phase with limited individual and total contribution.
-(2) General phase: public phase with limited indiviual and total contribution.
+(2) General phase: public phase with limited individual and total contribution.
 (3) Open phase   : open to public, where tokens become claimable.
 Contract owner can pause/resume fundraising at anytime.
 The token is designed with an optional transfer tax.
-This project has been deployed to Rinkeby testnet, with a vanilla front-end.
+The project has been deployed to Rinkeby testnet, with a basic front-end.

 ## Technical Spec
 SpaceCoin Token Spec